ArminJo/SoftStart/README.md

 ![Eagle schematics](https://github.com/ArminJo/SoftStart/blob/master/extras/SoftstartPlugIn.png)<br/>
 The eagle files are [here](https://github.com/ArminJo/SoftStart/blob/master/extras).

-- Instead of 330 ohm at PB0 you can use a series of 120 ohm with a 220 ohm with 10 nF parallel.
+- Instead of 330 &ohm; at PB0 you can use a series of 120 &ohm; with a 220 &ohm; with 10 nF parallel.
 - The current sense circuit is only required for the plug in soft start adapter mode (`LOAD_ON_OFF_DETECTION` is enabled) to detect power disconnect.
 In this case the current is limited to 2 A (~ 450 W) if you using 1N4004 diodes.
 For more power you may use 1N5004 instead and/or use 2 diodes in parallel.

 # How it works (after calling startRamp())